spicywebau/craft-neo/docs/eager-loading.md

 {% endfor %}
 ```

+The `useMemoized` method can be called without passing it an argument, which tells the block to query against an array of blocks without actually giving it the array to use.
+This is used in cases where the array has already been set.
+If `useMemoized` is used without the array already being set, the block's `setAllElements` method would need to be called separately, passing it the array.
+It's definitely recommended to just pass `useMemoized` the array instead, though.

 ## Eager loading fields inside Neo blocks

 From here on out, eager-loading behaves the same way as the Matrix field type.
 [Refer to the official Craft documentation](https://docs.craftcms.com/v3/dev/eager-loading-elements.html#eager-loading-elements-related-to-matrix-blocks).